Neelima007/FSND/projects/capstone/starter/Readme.md

 **Roles**: All 3 roles have been defined in Auth0 and following permissions as shown for each role below are also defined in Auth0.

+AUTH0_DOMAIN, ALGORITHMS and API_AUDIENCE are all available in the setup.sh file for reference.
+Json Web Tokens: You can find JWTs for each role in the setup.sh file to run the app locally.

+Roles: All 3 roles have been defined in Auth0 and following permissions as shown for each role below are also defined in Auth0.

 - **Casting Assistant
     get /actors
     get /movies